-Imhof will continue to explore contemporary anxieties of isolation, technology, proximity and identity in her new work at Tate Modern.
+Imhof will continue to explore contemporary anxieties of isolation, technology, proximity and identity in her new work at Tate Modern, entitled Sex.
 Using structural interventions, sound and lighting, she will transform the Tanks into a series of atmospheric spaces inhabited by groups of collaborators.
 During the day, visitors will be able to walk through and explore the installation freely, while performances will take place on six evenings over the course of the exhibition.

 This year’s exhibition follows the success of the first two BMW Tate Live Exhibitions in 2017 and 2018.
 These groundbreaking programmes pioneered a new model for the exhibition format with an ever-changing series of installations and live performances across ten days.
 Taking place in the Tanks, the world’s first museum spaces dedicated to performance, film and installation, the BMW Tate Live Exhibitions have showcased a wide range of artists including Joan Jonas, Fujiko Nakaya, Isabel Lewis, Jason Moran, Mark Leckey, Jumana Emil Abboud, Wu Tsang and Fred Moten.